treeverse/lakeFS/design/accepted/kv_migration.md

 ## Migration Mechanism
 1. Migrate up command will perform DB migration up to the latest version
 2. Check if current version equals the KV Migration Version and perform KV Migration
-3. KV Migration will consist of 2 main steps: Export, Import
+3. KV Migration will consist of 2 main steps: Migrate, Import
-4. Export:
+4. Migrate:
+   1. Each migrating package will implement a 'Migrate' method which will implement its migration logic
-   1. Each migrating package will read the data from postgres into its corresponding KV models
+   2. Each migrating package will read the data from its tables and create the appropriate KV models to support its functionality.
-   2. Data will be saved on file per pkg in its KV format
+   3. Data will be saved in a format that can be read by the package's KV implementation
-   3. Each pkg file will consist of a header containing the migration version and creation date
-   4. Files will be saved in a designated export folder
 5. Import:
-   1. Read files content from the ‘export’ folder directly to DB
+   1. Read the package's data directly to the DB in KV format
 6. Upon successful import - update DB migration version in DB
 7. Drop old DB tables - support an optional flag for testing purposes